- Home

 - The rule has not yet taken effect; it must first be published for public comment.

-- If finalized through the standard notice and comment period process, DHS could apply the changes to the FY 2027 H-1B cap season.
+- If finalized through the standard notice-and-comment period process, DHS could apply the changes to the FY 2027 H-1B cap season.
 However, DHS has not officially announced a timeline for implementation.

 Content in this publication is for informational purposes only and not intended as legal advice, nor should it be relied on as such.
 Envoy Global is not a law firm, and does not provide legal advice.
 If you would like guidance on how this information may impact your particular situation and you are a client of the U.S. Law Firm, consult your attorney.
 If you are not a client of the U.S. Law Firm working with Envoy, consult another qualified professional.
 This website does not create an attorney-client relationship with the U.S. Law Firm.